NathanW001/GBVSRDanisenBot/README.md

 There is a maximum amount of matches that the bot makes concurrently (default is set to 3) you can update this amount using the /update_max_matches command

-The queue can be closed/opened using
+The queue can be closed/opened using the relevant bot commands

+The bot supports having dan roles/character roles just ensure that the bots role is higher than either of the 2